 When SmartRControl is leveraged to improve engine efficiency, the results typically include a dramatic reduction in particulate matter emissions, a reduction in CO2 similar in magnitude to the fuel savings percentage, and a measurable increase in NOx.
 Particulate emissions are hazardous to those in the vicinity and are known to be carcinogenic, CO2 is the most abundance greenhouse gas in our atmosphere and a major contributor to global warming, and NOx gases are respiratory irritants that are typically short-lived in the atmosphere and are smog-forming.

-SmartRControl lowers exhaust gas temperatures (EGTs) and reduces particulate emissions by up to 70%.
+SmartRControl lowers exhaust gas temperatures (EGTs) and reduces carbon footprint by 4-5%.
 Partnering with mining companies such as Newmont, we've also proven that Blutip technology has the potential to reduce GHGs by 2% or, in some studies, even more.
 How?
 By causing more combustion to occur in the engine chamber itself, fuel is burned more efficiently, reducing CO2 accordingly.
 This approach also dramatically reduces the particulates released outside the engine.

 In some countries, notably the USA, the addition of after-market emissions control equipment such as SmartRControl is restricted by regulations.
 However, in those instances, Blutip's SmartRView data telematics system can still be used to assess the fuel efficiency and environmental impact of a fleet of trucks, or even when considering the purchase of trucks from competing manufacturers.
 Our "always-on" portal allows easy access to the data you need for purchase decisions, environmental compliance analyses, or fleet retirement assessments.